Arabica coffee is grown at high altitudes under shade, as you can see with this plant in Mexico.

 A few blogs earlier, I discussed the importance of picking a good subject.
 Here is a link to that blog.
 Once you have your subject, construct an outline of how you would tell the story.
 Here are some photos from my last coverage of Mexico’s coffee farmers’ cooperative.
 I am going back to do more stories on them in November.

-Take these categories if you need to as a starting place and fill in for each of these things you would shoot.
+Take these categories if you need to as a starting point, and fill in each of the things you would shoot.

-These are from a story I did on coffee farmers in Mexico that formed a cooperative.
-Before the cooperative, they made so little money many of them were crossing the border as illegal immigrants so they could work to earn enough to feed their families, which usually stayed behind.
+These are from a story I wrote about coffee farmers in Mexico who formed a cooperative.
+Before the cooperative, they made so little money that many of them were crossing the border as illegal immigrants so they could work to earn enough to feed their families, which usually stayed behind.

 I needed to tell two stories.
 First, about how the coffee the cooperative grows is the finest Arabica.
 I also needed to tell the story that after joining the joint, the lives of the farmers and their families improved.

-As you are there, one day, this incredible moment happens that you had not planned for or even knew happened.
+As you are there, one day, an incredible moment happens that you did not plan for and did not even know was happening.
 You make a portfolio shot even.
 You add this to the package.
 In the end, putting your total package together might cut, and it might not.
 You can go off script, but the writing helps you tell the story.
-You may even change up the outline as you are shooting.
+You may even change the outline as you shoot.
 The system helps you start and navigate the story better than getting up in the morning, grabbing your camera, and just waiting for something to happen so you can capture it.

 “By failing to prepare, you are preparing to fail.”